American Bull Terrier

 animals but instead seek responsible adopters

-who will care for them for life; we ask only £100 adoption fee for a dog regardless
+who will care for them for life; regardless of how much

 you offer a home to one of our animals, we then reserve